shaifepami/Machine_learning_Assignment/README.md

 ### 2. Ensemble Learning

 > Which model had the best balanced accuracy score?
-* The EasyEnsembleClassifier model predicts the highest balanced accuracy score.
-This model gives us the highest probability of correct calls or correct predictions for credit risk.
+* The model with the best balanced accuracy sore is the EasyEnsembleClassifier model which predicts the highest balanced accuracy score.
+It has a f1 value of 0.14 for high_risk and 0.97 for low_risk.
+It gives us the correct predictions for credit risk.

 > Which model had the best recall score?
-* The EasyEnsembleClassifier model predicts the highest balanced accuracy score.
-This model will give us the highest actual positive samples that are correct.
+* The EasyEnsembleClassifier model  has the best recall score.
+It has a rec value of 0.91 for high_risk and 0.94 for low_risk and provie the highest actual positive samples that are correct.

 > Which model had the best geometric mean score?
-* The EasyEnsembleClassifier model predicts the highest geometric mean score.
+*The EasyEnsembleClassifier model predicts the highest geometric mean score.

 > What are the top three features?
-* total_rec_prncp','total_pymnt','total_pymnt_inv are the top 3 features in the model predictions.
+*The top three features are

+(a) total_rec_prncp

+(b) total_pymnt

+(c) total_pymnt_inv.

 ---